Join The Keepers of Mill Creek on Sunday, May 6th from 10am-1pm for Spring cleaning in Mill Creek Ravine.

 Bonnie Fest is an outdoor festival that was started as a way to create a bumping place where people and organizations could meet, and connect with one another.
-Started in 2010, Bonnie Fest continues to grow and evolve, yet remain strong to its roots within the community, and remains one of the few Bilingual festivals in the City.
+Started in 2010, Bonnie Fest continues to grow and evolve, yet remain strong to its roots within the community.

 Some of the things booked so far: